renanmgs/CharacterCraft_5.5e_Public/README.md

 - Dice rolling functionality
 - Offline access to your characters

-## Reporting Issues

-This repository is the official place to report bugs and suggest new features.
-Please use the Issues tab to submit:
-- Bug reports (with steps to reproduce)
-- Feature requests
-- UI/UX improvement suggestions

 ## Homebrew Content

 A JSON import template is available in the repository files to help the community create and share homebrew content.
 Feel free to customize and extend your gaming experience!